-The app is now available in Chinese (Simplified), Vietnamese, Arabic, Khmer, Dari, Persian, Punjabi and Spanish, with Burmese coming soon.
+The app is now available in Arabic, Burmese, Chinese (Simplified), Dari, Khmer, Persian, Punjabi Spanish and Vietnamese.

 The app will remind you about upcoming MCH appointments and with Nora the virtual MCH nurse on hand to answer your questions, it's just like having an MCH nurse with you 24 hours a day.

 MCH app on Google Play or